Secure £40 in free bets with Sky Bet for York Ebor festival

 The steps are simple, continue reading and you'll be on your way to claiming £40 in free bets for the York Ebor festival.
-There's plenty of racing to get involved with as each day ITV Racing is showing five events, which includes plenty of Group 1 action.
 Secure your free bets from Sky Bet here.

 Sky Bet are providing a £40 free bet for all new customers who deposit £5 or more and make a qualifying wager of just £10 this week at York's Ebor festival.